Do you have a septic tank and want to avoid problematic clogs? You're probably wondering what drain cleaner is safe for septic systems in your area.

 Local Ordinances

-Always read labels for ingredients and look for any warnings.
-Some cities also have laws governing the installation and maintenance of septic tanks, including how frequently to inspect them and what materials and methods homeowners and technicians can use to clean and maintain them.
+Always read labels for ingredients and look for warnings.
+Some cities also have laws governing the installation and maintenance of septic tanks, including how frequently they should be inspected and what materials and methods homeowners and technicians can use to clean and maintain them.

 Safe Cleaners for Your Septic System